Fiery German euro debate haunts Merkel

 “If someone is hanging on your rope and pulling you down into the abyss with him, you have to cut the rope,” he told Germany’s Bild newspaper, using a mountaineering analogy.

-But people close to Merkel say the risk-averse leader will do everything in her power to avoid a destabilizing Greek exit in the run-up to next year’s election.
+But people close to Merkel say the risk-averse leader will do everything in her power to avoid a destabilising Greek exit in the run-up to next year’s election.

 That leaves her heavily dependent on the ECB and its President Mario Draghi to keep the euro show on the road for at least another 12 months.
 After that, if Merkel does secure a third term and forms a new coalition, she would presumably have more flexibility to combat the crisis.